 "A species is the lowest taxonomic level in the hierarchy approved by the ICTV.
-A species is a monophyletic group of viruses whose properties can be distinguished from those of other species by multiple criteria."
+A species is a monophyletic group of MGEs whose properties can be distinguished from those of other species by multiple criteria."

 Comment: The criteria by which different species within a genus are distinguished shall be established by the appropriate Study Group.
 These criteria may include, but are not limited to, natural and experimental host range, cell and tissue tropism, pathogenicity, vector specificity, antigenicity, and the degree of relatedness of their genomes or genes.
-The criteria used should be published in the relevant section of the ICTV Report and reviewed periodically by the Study Group.
+The criteria used should be published in the relevant section of the ICTV Report and reviewed periodically by the appropriate Study Group.

 Construction of a name